 NOTE: These directives are not meant as safety tips but rather as rules to live by in these difficult times of critical mass.
 See Snorkel Bob’s Snorkel Safety Tips for specific rules on water safety.

-2) Don’t stand or walk on coral.
-Adjust your mask strap before entering the water.
+2) Adjust your mask strap BEFORE going in.
 Be aware of your fins at all times.
-If you can’t move without kicking coral, you shouldn’t be there.

-4) Remove monofilament line and net from the beach and water.
-Turtles and others get tangled and drown.
-Snorkel reefs are often fished.
-If you see snagged monofilament line, pull it out gently, put it in your pocket and carry it to a trash can.
+5) Take monofilament line & net from beach & water.
+Turtles & others get tangled.
+If you see snagged mono, pull it out gently & put it in a trash can.

-11) Love our reefs.
-Regular snorkeling teaches reef health and fish count.
-Watch for brown or green algae or indications of pollution.
-Report deterioration to any Snorkel Bob’s in Hawaii or to www.snorkelbob.com .
+10) Love a reef.
+Regular snorkeling teaches reef health & fish count.
+Watch for algae bloom & pollution.
+Report deterioration to any Snorkel Bob’s in Hawaii or snorkelbob.com.

-15) Don’t eat reef fish.
-Many toxins are karmically transmitted, including the ciguatera neurotoxin that inhibits a pulmonary enzyme in humans, causing death by asphyxiation, but not right away.
-It takes a while, and it itches.
+12) Don’t eat reef fish.
+The ciguatera neurotoxin inhibits a pulmonary enzyme in humans, causing asphyxiation & itch.
 Have a nice day.
 I mean, really.
-Who but the ogre under the bridge could see a little yellow tang, a wrasse or damsel or angel and think of bread crumbs or a light meuniere sauce?
+Only the ogre under the bridge would see a little yellow tang, a wrasse or damsel & think of breadcrumbs & a light meunière sauce.

 Copyright © Snorkel Bob’s